-VSM Engineering is nearly complete with designing and developing construction plans and specifications for the 53rd Street road and sidewalk improvement project.
-This project will make vertical grade improvements and add curbs, sidewalks, streetlights and underground storm sewer along 2,400 LF of street.
-Storm sewers include inlets and pipe up to 36-in diameter.
+VSM is nearly complete designing and developing construction plans and specifications for the 53rd Street improvement project.
+This project will make vertical grade improvements and add curbs, sidewalks, streetlights, and underground storm sewer along 2,400 LF of street.
+Storm sewers include inlets and pipe up to 36-in in diameter.
 Design includes 5-ft sidewalks on both sides of the street and improvement of 14 residential driveways.
-There will be a small (70 LF) retaining wall at the sidewalk backslope near a newly installed cross culvert.
+There will be a small, 70-LF retaining wall at the sidewalk backslope near a newly installed cross culvert.

 VSM Engineering acted as project manager for signal improvements at the intersection of K-7 Highway and 43rd Street.
 A left turn signal was added to the existing left turn lanes and new signal timing was completed.
 Improvements included replacing the existing mast arm for a longer arm of 60 feet.
 VSM hired a structural engineer to design a new, non-standard pole base for the long mast arm.

 The project also included the installation of a permanent concrete median at the intersection of 75th and K-7 Highway and the addition of northbound and southbound left turn arrows at 43rd and K-7.
 The new construction replaced temporary plastic delineators that were previously used to deter 75th traffic from crossing K-7 Highway.